Paul Bartlett – Garden Manager

 Paul is responsible for the day to day management and maintenance of both the arboretum and the nursery; answerable to the Trustees of the charity.
 His many duties include:

-– all stages of propagating and growing-on trees and herbaceous plants, general garden maintenance, garden landscaping, tree surgery, research into Betula and Alnus species, networking with other botanic gardens, National Collections and plantsmen, communicating with Plant Heritage, website maintenance, office administration including charity administration, compiling of catalogues and garden literature, garden photography, dealing with general enquiries from visitors and sales to customers.
+– all stages of propagating and growing-on trees and herbaceous plants, general garden maintenance, garden landscaping, tree surgery, research into Betula and Alnus species, networking with other botanic gardens, National Collections and plantsmen, communicating with Plant Heritage, compiling of catalogues and garden literature, dealing with general enquiries from visitors and sales to customers.

 Paul has studied the Birch and Alder trees in many countries.